Gal Hirsch

 Gal Hirsch (גל הירש; born 1964) is an Israeli former military commander and author.
 As Brigadier General, he commanded the 91st Division of Israel Defense Forces (IDF) during the 2006 Lebanon War.
-Hirsch is currently coordinating the negotiations for the captives and missing of the October 7, 2023 Hamas-led attack on Israel.
+Hirsch coordinated the negotiations for the captives and missing of the October 7, 2023 Hamas-led attack on Israel.

 Biography

 Early life

 Gal Hirsch was born to Yitzhak and Rachel and grew up in Arad, a member of one of the pioneering families of the city.
 His grandparents on both sides served in the Haganah.
 He studied at the Military Boarding School near the Herzliya Hebrew Gymnasium in Tel Aviv.
-Following the death of his cousin, Amnon Hagar, a pilot who died in the Nahal Disaster, Hirsch pursued a military education.
+Following the death of his cousin, Amnon Hagar, a pilot who died in the 1977 helicopter crash that killed 54 soldiers, Hirsch pursued a military education.

 Hirsch holds a Bachelor's degree in Middle Eastern Studies from Bar-Ilan University and a Master's degree in Business Administration from Tel Aviv University.